Manta ray night dive: History

 A group of divers floats holding onto a lighted raft, which attracts plankton and thus manta rays (foreground), on the Big Island, Hawaii, at Keauhou Bay.

-For decades travelers to Hawaii observed manta rays from restaurants and hotels along the coast, such as the Mauna Kea Beach Hotel and the in 2002 closed Kona Surf Hotel.
+For decades travelers to Hawaii observed manta rays from restaurants and hotels along the coast, such as the Mauna Kea Beach Hotel and the Outrigger Kona Resort.
 In 1992, dive operators began occasionally taking scuba divers to areas such as the Kona Surf Hotel for manta ray encounters.
 The frequency of these dive trips increased over the years with many dive operations offering trips most days.

 Travel guides often rate this dive highly.
 PADI says that "dive magazines the world over consistently rank Kona's manta ray night diving as one of the best things you can do underwater."

 In 2017, the 3 most popular sites to do the manta ray night dive on the Island of Hawaiʻi are (from south to north): in front of the Sheraton Kona Resort & Spa at Keauhou Bay (formerly known as the Kona Surf Hotel, the dive spot is called 'Manta Village'), in front of the Kona International Airport at Keahole, Hawaii (also called 'Garden Eel Cove' or 'Manta Heaven'), and between Kawaihae harbor and the Kohala resorts.